-PALS certification is for healthcare providers who respond to emergencies in infants and children.
+PALS certification is for healthcare providers who respond to emergencies involving infants and children.
 These include personnel in emergency response, emergency medicine, intensive care and critical care units such as physicians, nurses, paramedics and others who need a PALS course completion card for job or other requirements.

-- Key changes in pediatric advanced life support, reflecting the new science from the 2015 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care
+- Key changes in Pediatric Advanced Life Support, reflecting the new science from the 2015 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care

 - 1- and 2-rescuer child CPR and AED use